pavantejaswivelivela/pavantejaswivelivela/readme.md

 ## About
 Hi, I’m @pavantejaswivelivela.
-I specialise in R&D for early-stage bio-inspired multifunctional technologies, developing a **structured front-end ideation system** that enables the creation of **bio-inspired multifunctional technologies**.
-My work bridges biology, design, and engineering to generate innovative, multifunctional solutions across various industries, including healthcare, aerospace, automotive, and marine applications.
+I specialise in R&D for early-stage bio-inspired multifunctional technologies, developing a **structured, morphology-driven front-end digital ideation system**—the **MBID ideation system**—that facilitates the creation of innovative multifunctional designs.
+My work integrates biology (morphology), product design, mechanical engineering, and Artificial intelligence to generate novel solutions across industries such as healthcare, aerospace, automotive, and marine.

-By integrating morphology (form), function, and materials, my framework provides a systematic approach to ideation, allowing researchers and industries to develop novel structures, components, and products that achieve unconventional functionalities.
+By combining morphology, function, and materials, my framework offers a systematic approach to ideation, enabling researchers and industry professionals to develop structures and products with unconventional functionalities.

-The ideation system is known as the MBID **ideation system**.

-If you’re looking to explore bio-inspired innovation through a structured, first-principles-driven approach, let’s connect
+If you’re interested in bio-inspired innovation through a structured, first-principles approach, let’s connect.

 ## Research
 - MBID **ideation system** : Link: [MBID ideation system](https://pavantejaswivelivela.github.io/MBID-ideation-system/)